The Brown-Brukardt Perfusion Scholarship

 As the largest perfusion provider in the industry, it is our privilege to help support and develop future leaders in clinical perfusion by funding perfusion education scholarships each year.
 These scholarships are awarded in honor of Jim Brown and Gary Brukardt, two men who helped evolve the practice of perfusion and establish the model for outsourced perfusion services that we use today.
 Jim and Gary exemplified integrity, leadership, and dedication to patient care and our goal is to provide a perfusion scholarship to students who share these qualities and will work to advance patient outcomes throughout their careers.

-We are pleased to announce that applications are now being accepted for the 2020 Brown-Brukardt Perfusion Education Scholarship Program.
-There will be four scholarships awarded:
+We are pleased to announce that applications are now being accepted for the 2021 Brown-Brukardt Perfusion Education Scholarship Program.
+There will be five scholarships awarded:

 - Track I: Three awards are available for students currently enrolled in a CAAHEP-accredited perfusion education program.

-- Track 2: One award is reserved for a clinical technician serving in a perfusion assistant capacity who would like to advance their career by enrolling in perfusion school.
+- Track 2: Two awards are reserved for a clinical technician serving in a perfusion assistant capacity who would like to advance their career by enrolling in perfusion school, or an ECMO specialist with the additional designations identified (Cardiac Scrub tech, Cardiac RN, Surgical 1st assistant or medical technician working in a sterile OR environment) .
 (Please see application more details and stipulations.)

 Winners will receive a capped, one-time gift of $20,000 and will be offered employment with SpecialtyCare, where they will benefit from the many resources we can provide as a leader in the industry – excellent benefits and compensation packages, superior training, assistance with certification preparation, and a chance to take part in industry-leading research projects.
-The application is available online and is due no later than March 22, 2020.
+The applications will be accepted starting December 28th, 2020 and through March 26, 2021.
 Feel free to email [email protected] with any questions.

 Addressing the Perfusionist Shortage